 Roger Sterling: A resignation letter.
 It's boilerplate.

 - Played with in the Sherlock Series 2 finale.
-Sherlock's phone call to John is the equivalent of a suicide note.
+When Sherlock is blackmailed by Moriarty into jumping off a building to his death or his friends will be killed, he makes a final phone call to John Watson who is watching from the street below.
 Of course, he's actually planning on Faking the Dead.

 - Oz: After Beecher's wife on the outside commits suicide and leaves her body behind for their little children to find, he receives a letter that she sent in advance in which she spitefully blames him for her death.